Ancient Roman Bronze Ring | Flat Bezel with Ring-and-Dot Solar Motifs | 1st–3rd Century CE

 Description

-This bronze ring from the Roman period features a round hoop with a flat bezel adorned by irregularly placed “ring and dot” patterns, a motif commonly associated with solar symbolism.
-Measuring approximately size 7 US, the ring reflects Roman reverence for the sun as a divine life-giving force, integral to both religious and imperial ideology.
-The bold yet simple design combines functionality with spiritual meaning, serving as both adornment and talisman.
+This bronze ring from the Roman period features a round hoop with a flat bezel engraved with irregularly placed “ring and dot” motifs.
+Designs of this type are often associated with solar symbolism, reflecting the importance of the sun as a divine and life-giving force in Roman religion.
+The ring’s bold yet simple decoration combines practical adornment with symbolic meaning, suggesting it may have served both as personal jewelry and a protective talisman.

 Features